LittleBlue418/Reduce-Food-Waste/README.md

 * As an admin I am able to edit ingredients.
 * As an admin I am able to delete ingredients.
 * As a site owner I am able to display links to my profile / github
-* As a site owner i am able to interact with the site as a user and benifit from it as such.
 * As a community we are able to use eachother's recipe's to reduce food waste by finding recipes to cook the food that we already have.

 #### Research & Prioritization

-Working from the user stories I broke the core concept down into problems to solve.
-Given the ammount of user stories and the complexity of the idea I wanted to be clear with what my baseline for the project would be.
-I decided that displaying the recipes, giving advice, and searching were the core features.
-I also wanted to maKe sure that the search was an inclusive as possible, allowing users to be able to search on ingredients, but also on dietry requirements and preferences.
-Being able to create an account and being able to add & modify recipes and ingredients were further down the prioritization.
+Working from the user stories I broke the core concepts down into problems to solve.
+Given the amount of user stories and the complexity of the idea I wanted to be clear with what my baseline for the project would be.
+I decided that having the ability to log in and to have users and admins would be something that was nice to have, but wasn't part of the core scope.
+This decision also meant that being able to 'favorite' recipes moved to MVP2, and shaped the database design (see the Structure section for more information).
+Displaying the recipes, showing tips, and searching for recipes based on ingredients and dietary requirements were the core features.

 Opportunity / Problem | Importance | Feasibility
 ----------------------|-------------|----------------------